ga-wdi-boston/js-modules-study/study.md

 ### Checkpoint 1

+RESPONSE NOTE: FOLLOWING THE INSTRUCTIONS GIVEN IN THIS EXERCISE DOES NOT PRODUCE THE EXPECTED RESULT.

 1. Open [`lib/inline.js`](lib/inline.js).
 1. Put a pair of parens (`(` and `)`) around our declaration of `f`.